MichalOleszak/EuropeHighestPeaks/README.md

     * Gunnbjørn Fjeld - Denmark, Greenland;
     * Mount Scenery - The Netherlands, Carribean Netherlands.
 * In the case of countries located partly in Europe (Turkey, Russia and Kazakhstan), the peak considered in the list is the highest peak of their European territory.
-* The Italian-French border is assumed to run below the summit of Mont Blanc.
-Thus, Italy's highest peak is Mont Blanc de Courmayeur and Mont Blanc is located entirely in France.
+* The Italian-French border is assumed to run through the summit of Mont Blanc, resulting in the peak belonging to both countries.

 ### Climbing progress